atuttle/blog/blog/2024/welcome-to-osx-evergreen-edition.md

 I had an old version of this article [written in 2016 <span style="font-size: 50px">👴🏻</span>](/blog/2016/welcome-to-osx-2016-edition/), but obviously a lot has changed since then.
 Instead of rewriting it every few years, I'm going to designate this as the "evergreen" version.
 I'll update it as I find new tools that I like, or as my workflow changes.

-## Fundamental Improvements: Finder, Terminal, Karabiner Elements
+## Fundamental Improvements: Finder, Terminal, Launcher

 It took me a while to not be annoyed by Finder.
-There were other things I used ([TotalFinder][totalfinder]) or looked at from a distance ([Path Finder][pathfinder]), but after many years, vanialla Finder does the job.
+There were other things I used ([TotalFinder][totalfinder]) or looked at from a distance ([Path Finder][pathfinder]), but after many years either it has improved or I've changed enough that vanialla Finder does the job.

 To be honest, the default Terminal app is _fine_, and miles ahead of Windows CMD or PowerShell.
 But since when is _fine_ good enough?
 You have a variety of good options to choose from on Mac.
 I'm currently using [Warp][warp], but if that wasn't an option I'd be using [iTerm2][iterm].
+I have <code>ctrl+\\</code> configured as my terminal "visor" shortcut.
+I leave it running 24x7 and can use that keyboard shortcut to bring up a terminal window no matter what I'm doing.

+Having tried a bunch of different options, I've settled on using [Raycast][raycast] as my launcher/utility app.
+It's a great launcher (think: Alfred), with window management, clipboard history, and a bunch more features all baked in for free; including the ability to make your own extensions with JavaScript.
+I also happen to like their AI Chat interface, so it's one of the few things I pay a subscription for.

 As crazy as it sounds, even inheriting an extra modifier key with OSX ("command" in addition to shift, control, and alt) I still occasionally find myself wishing for another.
-So I use [Karabiner Elements][karabiner] to map the CAPS_LOCK key to cmd+ctrl+alt+shift, which some people call "super."
+So I use the Raycast feature to map the CAPS LOCK key to cmd+ctrl+alt+shift, which some people call "hyper."
+I've used other solutions to the same effect in the past, but the bit that makes Raycast the best at it is that their implementation doesn't ruin your ability to use the caps lock button as caps lock, on the rare occasion it would be handy.

-I have <code>ctrl+\\</code> configured as my terminal visor shortcut.
-I leave it running 24x7 and can use that keyboard shortcut to bring up a terminal window no matter what I'm doing.

 ## Developer Stuff